 Izushi is a castle town that flourished during the Edo era, about 200-300 years ago.
-There are several fine displays of traditional architecture found throughout the town, this is why Izushi is designated as a national preservation district of important buildings.
+There are several fine displays of traditional architecture found throughout the town, which is why Izushi is designated as a national preservation district of important buildings.
 The town is also famous for its own original style of soba, Japanese buckwheat noodles.
 Approximately 50 soba shops line the town’s streets.

 Shinkorou (clock tower)